 Fresh Vermont cream creates a tangy, nutty, cultured butter that is hand-kneaded by Ploughgate Creamery — one 8 oz block

+Ploughgate Creamery cultured butter is made from fresh Vermont cream sourced from the Monument Dairy in Weybridge, Vermont.
 The cream is cultured for 24 hours before being churned, giving the butter a distinct tangy and nutty flavor.
-The butter is then kneaded by hand to expel more moisture and to work in flakes of sea salt that burst with flavor when the butter hits your palate.
-The sweetness of the cream shines through, creating an elegant and balanced salted butter that is among the best we've ever tasted!
+The butter is then kneaded by hand to expel more moisture.
+The sweetness of the cream shines through, creating an elegant and balanced unsalted butter!
+Each block of butter weighs in at 1/2 lb.

 Cultured butter is tangier and richer than your everyday stick butter, with a taste reminiscent of cheese.
 That’s because cultured butter and cheese share a critical first step – the addition of beneficial live bacteria (the ‘culture’ in cultured butter).
 All Ploughgate Creamery butter begins as pasteurized cream from 4th generation local farm Monument Farms Dairy.